-The proposed project will generate increased demand on student enrollment within the region.
-However, this demand falls well within the existing capacity of all schools serving the district, elementary, middle and high.
-Per the DOE representative, DOE does not have a problem with the estimated student count.
-Per the DOE representative, DOE does not have a problem with the general assessment that there is sufficient capacity in the Kapa'a schools at this point in time to accommodate the students who will reside in the project.
+The proposed Project will generate increased demand on student enrollment within the region.
+However, this demand falls well within the existing capacity of Kapa'a elementary and middle schools.
+Per the DOE representative, DOE does not have a problem with the estimated student count or with the general assessment that there is sufficient capacity in the Kapa'a schools at this point in time to accommodate the students who will reside in the Project.

 HoKua Place will coordinate with the DOE to ensure that the DOE's facility assessment policy and school impact fee provisions are appropriately addressed.
 Additionally, a 3.1-acre park is proposed adjacent to the existing Kapa'a Middle School.
 The park will have an area for the county's proposed relocation of the Kapa'a county swimming pool.
-HoKua Place also plans to develop a bike/walking path from the south of the property to the Kapa'a Middle School to facilitate biking and walking around the development.
+HoKua Place also plans to develop a bike/walking path from the south of the property to the Kapa'a Middle School to facilitate biking and walking around the Project.

-HoKua Place will work with DOE to address any impacts to school facilities due to the project.
+HoKua Place will work with DOE to address any impacts to school facilities due to the Project.